hanabi/hanabi.github.io/Reference.md

 ### Avoiding Double Discards (Level 2 Stalling)

 * If the player before you just discarded a card (say the red 4), and you don't see that card in anyone else's hand, there is a possibility that you could have that same card on your chop.
 In this example, if you discarded, both red 4's could be lost and your team would not be able to get a perfect score.
 This is called *Double Discarding*.
-* Since *Double Discarding* can "lose" the game, you should give any decent clue that you can.
-If there are no clues to give, you are even allowed to give "stall" clues; see below.
+* Since *Double Discarding* can "lose" the game, you should never *Double Discard* and give a clue instead!
+In this situation, if there are no normal clues to give, you are allowed to give "stall" clues; see below.
-* On your next turn after the *Double Discard* situation, you can safely discard, as the team would have had time to give you a *Save Clue* if necessary.
-* From a strategy perspective, because players are strongly deincentivized to *Double Discard*, you do not need to be worried about the same card being on two different chops simultaneously.
+* Because of this convention, players do not have to be worried about the same card being on two chops in a row.
 * Normally, players in *Double Discard* situations are not able to give tricky-looking *Finesses*, because they will be interpreted as a stall instead.
 However, from *High Value Principle*, you can know that a player in a *Double Discard* situation is NOT giving a "stall" clue if there is some other better clue available for them to give.
 Thus, players in *Double Discard* situations are still often able to make *Finesses* happen.
 See the priority column of the below table for an explicit ranking of what constitutes a "better" clue.

 ### Allowable Stall Clues